Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

   <p>Use CORS to restrict access from other domains (if applicable).</p>
 </div>

 Modern web browsers use Cross-Origin Resource Sharing (CORS) to minimize the risk associated with cross-site HTTP-requests.
 By default browsers only allow 'same origin' access to resources.
 This means that responses on requests to another `[scheme]://[hostname]:[port]` than the `Origin` request header of the initial request will not be processed by the browser.
 To enable cross-site requests API's can return a `Access-Control-Allow-Origin` response header.
-It is recommended to use a whitelist to determine the validity of different cross-site request.
+It is RECOMMENDED to use a whitelist to determine the validity of different cross-site request.
 To do this check the `Origin` header of the incoming request and check if the domain in this header is on the whitelist.
 If this is the case, set the incoming `Origin` header in the `Access-Control-Allow-Origin` response header.

-Using a wildcard `*` in the `Access-Control-Allow-Origin` response header is not recommended, because it disables CORS-security measures.
+Using a wildcard `*` in the `Access-Control-Allow-Origin` response header is NOT RECOMMENDED, because it disables CORS-security measures.
 Only for an open API which has to be accessed by numerous other websites this is appropriate.

 #### Restrict HTTP methods
 Apply a whitelist of permitted HTTP Methods e.g. `GET`, `POST`, `PUT`.
 Reject all requests not matching the whitelist with HTTP response code `405 Method not allowed`.

 #### Validate content types
-A REST request or response body should match the intended content type in the header.
+A REST request or response body SHOULD match the intended content type in the header.
 Otherwise this could cause misinterpretation at the consumer/producer side and lead to code injection/execution.

 - Reject requests containing unexpected or missing content type headers with HTTP response status `406 Unacceptable` or `415 Unsupported Media Type`.
 - Avoid accidentally exposing unintended content types by explicitly defining content types e.g. Jersey (Java) `@consumes("application/json"); @produces("application/json")`.
 This avoids XXE-attack vectors for example.